vedph/cadmus-shell/README.md

 1. `npm run build-lib`.
 2. update version in `env.js` and then `ng build`.
-3. `docker build . -t vedph2020/cadmus-shell:3.1.3 -t vedph2020/cadmus-shell:latest` (replace with the current version).
+3. `docker build . -t vedph2020/cadmus-shell:3.1.4 -t vedph2020/cadmus-shell:latest` (replace with the current version).

 ## History

+### 3.1.4

+- 2022-10-25:
-- 2022-10-25: in `@myrmidon/cadmus-core` fix to `textLayerService.selHasAnySpan`: check for SPAN element did not stop when adding a new selection and another selection in the context of the same ancestor is found after the insertion point.
+  - in `@myrmidon/cadmus-core` fix to `textLayerService.selHasAnySpan`: check for SPAN element did not stop when adding a new selection and another selection in the context of the same ancestor is found after the insertion point.
+  - updated `rangy` to 1.3.1.
+  - updated Angular.

 ### 3.1.3